World Intangible Investment Highlights - Better Data for Better Policy

 • In contrast, among economies with a lower intensity of intangible investment, the gap has been narrowing, with intangible investment catching up with tangible investment (figure 11).

 • The widest gap between intangible and tangible investment as a share of GDP is seen in the case of the US, where intangible investment’s share of GDP was nearly twice that of tangible investment in 2023.
 Sweden ranked first in terms of intangible investment as a share of GDP, then the US, followed by France.
-Among EU-22 countries, France, the Kingdom of the Netherlands, Denmark, the UK, Finland (ranked in decreasing order of intangible investment as a share of GDP) outperformed Germany, Italy and Spain.
+Among EU-22 countries, France, the Kingdom of the Netherlands, Denmark and Finland (ranked in decreasing order of intangible investment as a share of GDP) outperformed Germany, Italy and Spain.

 • Conversely, among those sample countries where tangible investment as a share of GDP was higher than that of intangible investment, the gap between the two has been narrowing over time.